lopossumi/Chess-RTOS/README.md

 >
 > *-- Me, first days of 2024*

-This project is a chess clock running on Arduino Uno.
+This project is an over-engineered chess clock running on Arduino Uno.
 It's built on top of FreeRTOS (real-time operating system) and requires a 16x2 liquid crystal display.

 It is by no means a tournament-worthy timepiece, but works nonetheless.

+** (in progress as of 2024-01-11) **

 ## Table of contents
 - [Why?](#why)